SophiaO13/Stock-project/README.md

 # Stock-project
-Everything there is to know about the stock market
+## Everything there is to know about the stock market
+its a markdown file in the repository